15 Provisions, Contingent Liabilities, Contingent Assets and Commitments:

 Further, credit risk concentration with respect to trade receivables is mitigated by the Company’s large customer base, widely distributed both economically and geographically.
 Adequate expected credit losses are recognized as per the assessments based on historic data and prevalent market conditions.

-Against doubtful trade receivables of ' 76 Lacs (Previous year - ' 76 Lacs), allowance for doubtful receivables is ' 76 Lacs as at March 31, 2024 (Previous year - ' 76 Lacs).
-During the year the Company has not made any allowance for doubtful receivables (Previous year: ' Nil).
+Against doubtful trade receivables of J 60 Lacs (Previous year - J 45 Lacs), allowance for doubtful receivables is J 60 Lacs as at March 31, 2026 (Previous year - J 45 Lacs).

 The tables below analyse the Company’s financial liabilities into relevant maturity groupings based on their contractual maturities for all non-derivative financial liabilities.

 The Company’s policy is to minimise interest rate cash flow risk exposures on long-term financing.
-As at March 31, 2024, the Company is not exposed to changes in market interest rates through bank borrowings as all its bank borrowings are at fixed interest rate.
+As at March 31, 2026, the Company is not exposed to changes in market interest rates through borrowings as all its borrowings are at fixed interest rate.
 Also, the Company opts for investments in Fixed Deposits at fixed interest rates.

 The Company has no significant exposure to price risk arising from investments in mutual funds, as the investments are usually in debt funds.
 Investing in equity shares of companies is based on the concept of value investing.
 While these investments is subject to various risks, stringent norms for investment decisions are in place for minimising risks associated to such investments.

-c to maintain an optimal capital structure to reduce the cost of capital.
+c maintain an optimal capital structure to reduce the cost of capital.

 Management assesses the Company’s capital requirements in order to maintain an efficient overall financing structure while avoiding excessive leverage.
 This takes into account the subordination levels of the Company’s various classes of debt.
 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.

-As per Ind AS 105 “Discontinued Operation”, the operations of the Spinfab Division, which was closed earlier, are considered as Discontinued Operations and the financials are presented for Continuing Operations, with profitability of the Discontinued Operations disclosed as a separate line item.
+As per Ind AS 105 “Discontinued Operation”, the cotton textile operations of the Company, are considered as Discontinued Operations and the financials are presented for Continuing Operations, with profitability of the Discontinued Operations disclosed as a separate line item.

-(iii) The Company does not have any charges or satisfaction, which is yet to be registered with ROC beyond the statutory period.
+c The company does not have any charges or satisfaction, which is yet to be registered with ROC beyond the statutory period.

-(vi) The Company is in compliance with number of layers prescribed under clause (87) of section 2 of Companies Act, 2013 read with the companies (Restriction on Number of Layers) Rules, 2017.
+f The company is in compliance with number of layers prescribed under clause (87) of section 2 of Companies Act read with the companies (Restriction on number of layers) Rules, 2017.

-(vii) As on March 31, 2024 there is no unutilised amounts in respect of any long term borrowings from banks and financial institutions.
+g As on March 31, 2026 there are no unutilised amounts in respect of any long term borrowings from banks and financial institutions.
 The borrowed funds have been utilised for the specific purpose for which the funds were raised.

 |